 The system goes across three county lines – Knox, Cedar, and Pierce Counties.
 The $3.1 million project was made possible by a grant from the U.S. Department of Agriculture - Rural Development and area sponsors including the Lower Elkhorn and the Lewis & Clark Natural Resources Districts.
 The project is owned by the Lower Elkhorn Natural Resources District, and was formally dedicated on August 11, 2012 in Wausa.

 Rural Water Systems provide a clean, safe, source of water for domestic uses, homes, businesses, and livestock operations.
 If you desire to have quality drinking water in your area, please contact the LENRD.
-Early signup is encouraged for the study to be successful.

 Q. Is a Rural Water System considered a “grassroots effort”?